"Presto", the 13th album of "Rush" was released on November 21, 1989.

 For years we thought it was "Rush"'s "least good" album.
 Today we understand that there is simply no such thing.

 Yes, yes, you read that right.
 "Rush" has no "less good" album, it has good albums, it has better albums, it has great albums and it has masterpieces !!!
-Write it down, internalize it, you can also quote us, because we are definitely standing behind this statement and ready to defend it before any quorum, any tribunal and any forum.
+Write it down, internalize it, you can also quote us, because we are definitely standing behind this statement and ready to defend it before any quorum, any tribunal, and any forum.
 There is no cliché here and we have not distributed any superlatives to those who do not deserve them.
 This statement comes to this mighty band by right and not by grace, period!
 Fine, and now that we've straightened things out, we can finally get started.

-With this album "Rush" entered the fourth era of it's musical career.
+With this album "Rush" entered the fourth era of its musical career.
 Remember, each of the musical era's included four albums, with after each period the band released a live album.
-And now that the 90s are around the corner, "Rush" has decided to greet them with a new style, a different rhythm, an updated sound and a change in musical style.
+And now that the 90s are around the corner, "Rush" has decided to greet them with a new style, a different rhythm, an updated sound, and a change in musical style.
 The band began a process of cleansing themselves of the New Wave influences and disengaging from the synthesizer sound that characterized the third musical period of the band.
 But with all this they did not forget their roots along the way, the ones thanks to which they were able to remain relevant, despite all the changes and upheavals the music market went through over the years.

 The change described above was not just musical.
 After 15 years with "Mercury", "Rush" terminated the contract with them and was free to do things their own way, without time pressure and without dictates.
 After completing the tour to promote the album "Hold Your Fire", the band members worked on the production of their third live album "A Show of Hands" and after that decided to take a half-year break.
 At the end of the break, everyone gathered at Neil Peart's home to talk about their musical future.
-They unanimously agreed that the core sound, emotion and energies of "Rush" come from the guitar and they decided to go back there, back to base.
+They unanimously agreed that the core sound, emotion, and energies of "Rush" come from the guitar and they decided to go back there, back to base.
 Geddy Lee said this album was a counter-reaction to all digital technology.
 At that time he was already tired of computers and synthesizers and at that meeting with Peart he and his friends agreed not to use them on the next album.
 He noted that in the end they could not resist and used them but only for "color", so he defined it.
-Another decision the members made was that this album would be an album where the singer would lead when the rest of the instruments supported and assists him.
+Another decision the members made was that this album would be an album where the singer would lead while the rest of the instruments supported and assists him.

-With these agreements, Rush enters the studio to write the material for the album.
+With these agreements, "Rush" enters the studio to write the material for the album.
 They worked in a method familiar to them in which Geddy Lee and Alex Lifeson write the music while Neil Peart works separately on the lyrics and arrives at the studio in the evening, so the three share what each of them achieved during the day.
 They even surprised themselves as the writing process progressed faster than expected, and soon they began looking for a producer to enter the studio with them.
 Peter Collins who had produced their previous albums was not available and they eventually decided to work with Rupert Hine, whose range of styles and bands he had previously worked with attracted the band members.
 Indeed, Rupert Hine introduced the band to a different and innovative sound and led them to use different arrangements and new techniques.
 He also pushed Alex Lifeson to sing background vocals in some of the songs, which he rarely did until then.

 Similar to the writing process, the recording phase also progressed faster than expected, and although British Rupert Hine demanded, as a condition of working with him, that the recordings will be made on British soil, these were completed within two months, four weeks ahead of schedule.